One of the first things that you should do when you get a new credit card is to note the billing date and due date.

 If you have a credit card that comes with an annual fee, you’ll need to pay it once a year.
 These fees can vary widely and are sometimes based on the perks you receive, like travel discounts, rewards and cash back.

 Not all cards with an annual fee offer lower rates or even bonuses.
-So when applying for a new card, look closely.
-Compare APRs, fees and the perks you’re offered.
+So when applying for a new card, or searching for best buy credit card look closely; compare APRs, fees and the perks you’re offered.

 If an account is past due, this means that the minimum required payment was not paid as of the last payment due date.
 After a missed payment, your credit card account will become “past due.”